-- 1.2 Until such time as this permit expires or is modified or is revoked, the permittee is allowed to discharge air pollutants from this facility in accordance with the requirements, limitations, and conditions of this permit. - 1.3 This Operating Permit incorporates the applicable requirements contained in the underlying construction permits, and does not affect those applicable requirements, except as modified during review of the application or as modified subsequent to permit issuance using the modification procedures found in Regulation No. 3, Part C. These Part C procedures meet all applicable substantive New Source review requirements of Part B. Any revisions made using the provisions of Regulation No 3, Part C shall become new applicable requirements for purposes of this operating permit and shall survive reissuance.
-This permit incorporates the applicable requirements (except as noted in Section II) from the following construction permits:
+- 1.2 Until such time as this permit expires or is modified or revoked, the permittee is allowed to discharge air pollutants from this facility in accordance with the requirements, limitations, and conditions of this permit. - 1.3 The Operating Permit incorporates the applicable requirements contained in the underlying construction permits, and does not affect those applicable requirements, except as modified during review of the application or as modified subsequent to permit issuance using the modification procedures found in Regulation No. 3, Part C. These Part C procedures meet all applicable substantive New Source Review requirements of Part B. Any revisions made using the provisions of Regulation No. 3, Part C shall become new applicable requirements for purposes of this Operating Permit and shall survive reissuance.
+This permit incorporates the applicable requirements (except as noted in Section II) from the following construction permits: None. - 1.4 All conditions in this permit are enforceable by US Environmental Protection Agency, Colorado Air Pollution Control Division (hereinafter Division) and its agents, and citizens unless otherwise specified.
+State-only enforceable conditions are: Permit Condition Number(s): Section IV Conditions 3.g (last paragraph), 14 and 18 (as noted). - 1.5 All information gathered pursuant to the requirements of this permit is subject to the Recordkeeping and Reporting requirements listed under Condition 22 of the General Conditions in Section IV of this permit.
+Either electronic or hard copy records are acceptable.